theironyard/wiki-template/README.md

   * jOrg Chart
   * ... and more!

-# The **NEW AND IMPROVED** installation (for developing the template on your machine)
+# The **NEW AND IMPROVED** installation

+> (for developing this template / PHP locally on your machine)

 First, you'll need read access via Git CLI and SSH.
-Chances are, if youa re reading this README, you already have it.
+Chances are, if you are reading this README, you already have it.

 1. open your terminal;
 2. follow these steps